sampsyo/cs6120/content/blog/2019-11-13-trace-gen-llvm/index.md

 | Function Call  | Inline Function | Remove Call
 | Phi Node (only in -O1+)  | Update program dependencies to last defined variable | Remove Phi Node

 Block merging transfers all of the instructions from a block into the entry block and removes the branch linking the blocks.
 Function inlining uses the built-in LLVM inline tool.
-Our algorithm is effectively recursive so control can be traced through branches nested in branches, functions in functions, branches in functions, etc..
+Our algorithm is effectively recursive so control can be traced through branches nested in branches, functions in functions, branches in functions, etc.

 We illustrate our pass with a simple test function shown below.